Purchase Order Invoice Payments

 Overdrawn Purchase Orders/Insufficient Funds

-In order for an invoice to be processed for payment, the corresponding purchase order must contain sufficient funding.
+For an invoice to be processed for payment, the corresponding purchase order must contain sufficient funding